crashdaddy/flix/README.md

  Also adjusted the time scale to go back to 1888 instead of 1929 for the start.
 It turns out there were a lot of movies made before 1929.

+ Added scrolltop(0) to details panel to scroll back to top when user changes movies

  TODO:
    -- change the css on the pulldowns because that pink and green is kind of clashy.
 I built it based on the old design.